Dioscorea polystachya aka Chinese Yam

 Chinese Yam, Chinese Potato, Cinnamon Vine

-How to care for Chinese Yam
+How difficult is it to take care of Chinese Yam

 Chinese Yam presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.